nataliejtang/DH150-Natalie-Tang/Assignment-1.md

 - Another problem is how the users attention is drawn to the heading "Loans and Grants" that apppears in larger font than any of the featured topics.
 This is likely caused by a lack of guidance because the menu options are not present at the top of the page.
 Severity Rating (1).

 ### 9. Helps Users Recognize, Diagnose, and Recover from Errors
-- On the email subscription sign up page, the website recognizes any missing information and informs the user to fill out all spaces with an asterisks.
+- On the email subscription sign up page, similar to the ED website, the MBDA's website recognizes any missing information and informs the user to fill out all spaces with an asterisks.
 It does not screen for errors entered manually by the user.
 For example, the submission of a fake_email@fakewebsite.com is an acceptable email address.
 Severity Rating (2).
 - After the search of a misspelled word or phrase is completed the engine automatically corrects to the predicted word or phrase.
 This saves the user's time so that they do not have to redo their whole search due to a spelling mistake.

 ### 10. Help and Documentation